Rendering Modes in Nuxt: SSR, SSG, and Hybrid

-How SPA, SSR, and SSG affect Google indexing.
-Which mode to use and when.
+How SSR, SSG, and hybrid rendering affect Google indexing.
+Which mode to use and when in Nuxt.

 Google can render JavaScript.
 But it's slower and less reliable than HTML.
 Choose the wrong rendering mode and your content might not get indexed.